 Providing students with dry erase boards to use when working as a whole group will allow students to participate in giving answers without having to speak.
 Eliminated is the fear of being wrong and the fear of being “too smart”.
 Students can simply hold up their boards with answers so you can clearly see who gets it and who doesn’t.

-- Consider having a tray or other organizer by the door that contains papers the students will need that day.
+- Papers: Consider having a tray or other organizer by the door that contains papers the students will need that day.
 Graphic organizers, handouts, notes home and other things can take up valuable class time when you pass them out.
 By having them available for students to pick up on their own, you save time and save questions.
+Hanging organizers work well for this too!

 If you have other verbal or non verbal communication tools you use in your classroom, I’d love to hear about them in the comments!